Some links may lead to French-only pages.

 - Triple P – Positive Parenting Program: program to help parents manage problem behaviour and developmental issues, encourage positive behaviour, cope with stress, develop a close relationship with their child and teach their child new skills.

-Crisis supports – Abuse and bullying
+Crisis support – Violence and harassment

-- Abuse Helpline: Call 1-855-4HELPAB if you or someone you know is being abused or neglected.
+- Abuse helpline: Call 1-855-4HELPAB if you or someone you know is being abused or neglected.
 The provincial abuse helpline is operated by the Alberta Supports Contact Centre.
 Help is available in French.

-- Bullying Helpline: if you are a victim of bullying or abuse, talk to trained staff in French.
-This anonymous service is available over the phone toll-free 24 hours a day, 7 days a week at 1-888-456-2323.
+- Bullying helpline: if you are a victim of bullying or abuse, talk to trained staff in French.
+This anonymous service is available over the phone toll free 24 hours a day, 7 days a week at 1-888-456-2323.

 - Family violence: